longvd336/longvd336.github.io/_pages/about.md

 🔬 My research interests include Machine Learning and Applying AI for dealing with sustainable development issue.

-📚 I will be going to the New Jersey Institute of Technology in Fall 2024 to pursue a PhD degree in Data Science under the guidance of Professor.
-Hai Phan:D
+📚 I will be going to the New Jersey Institute of Technology in Fall 2024 to pursue a PhD degree in Data Science :D

 📽️ I'm also keen to provide assistance to others on their journey in the fields of Machine Learning and Computer Networks.
 ![rivf2023](/images/rivf1.jpg)